Golden Age of Television - Actors on "Captain Kangaroo"

-Hugh Brannum (1910 - 1987) played Mr. Green Jeans on Keeshan's show, the farmer side kick of the Captain.
+Hugh "Lumpy" Brannum (1910 - 1987) played Mr. Green Jeans on Keeshan's show, the farmer side kick of the Captain.
 Much of the interaction between the two characters was reminiscent of vaudeville.

-Brannaum was a well known singer and composer during the Big Band Era before coming to the children's show.
+Brannum was a well known singer and composer during the Big Band Era before coming to the children's show.
 He performed with the famous Fred Waring and His Pennsylvanians.
 That was the first step toward his Green Jeans character, because Waring had his own radio show and that is where Brannum met Bob Keeshan.

 In the Treasure House, Mr. Green Jeans often presented animals of various species, keeping with his farmer's duties.
 Many children saw their first kinkajou and coatimundi on the show in the days before Jack Hanna decided that he wanted to be a zoo director when he grew up.

 The Teasure House had a penchant for painters, because Hugh Brannum also played the part of Mr. Bainter the Painter, although he may never have appeared in the same scene as Donald the Painter (played by Allegretti).